chibitronics/pxt-microbit/README.md

 When it has finished building, the script should open the MakeCode frontend in your browser!

 ### Heads up: Patched changes to `pxt`

+Note that we also needed to make changes to [https://github.com/microsoft/pxt](https://github.com/microsoft/pxt), which is the repository for the `pxt-core` npm module that `pxt-microbit` depends on.
+In this repository, we're implementing this by using the npm tool, `patch-package`, which applies a patch to `node_modules/pxt-core` after installing the module.

+If you want to update this patch, you should follow the instructions in [https://github.com/chibitronics/pxt](https://github.com/chibitronics/pxt)!

+## Deploying to prod -- be careful!!
+Pushes to `master` are auto-deployed :D

+**In this repo, we've set up a [GitHub workflow](https://github.com/chibitronics/pxt-microbit/blob/master/.github/workflows/main.yml) that automatically deploys changes to `master` branch to prod.**

+The MakeCode frontend is a (giant) static site, so we can deploy it on a simple static host.
+Our frontend is hosted on AWS S3.

+Running `npm run build` will create a production build of the frontend in `./built/packaged`.
+Because we have a GitHub workflow to manage pushes to prod, we shouldn't normally need to create a production build by running this command manually.
+(We might use it to test bugs that only occur in the production build and not the dev build, or if we are having problems with our GitHub workflow.)